No products in the basket.

 Contents ( 0.00 kg )

-Establishing a quality shady lawn, or a lawn in any area which receives limited direct sunlight can be a problem.
+Establishing a quality lawn from Shady Lawn Seed, indeed a lawn in any area which receives limited direct sunlight can be a problem.
 Many shady lawn seed mixtures contain a high proportion of broadleaf perennial ryegrass and/or creeping red fescue which can quickly yellow in shaded conditions making them unsuitable for such locations.
-It is well documented however, that higher quality, finer leaved fescues naturally require less light for good growth and maintain good colour in partial and permanent shade.
+It is well documented however, that high quality, finer leaved fescues naturally require less light for good growth and maintain better colour in partial and permanent shade than other, more economical species.

 Often the limiting factor to successfully establishing a quality turf (from seed) in shaded areas is the adequate supply of moisture, particularly near larger trees in prolonged periods of dry weather.
 Soil nutrients may also be naturally lower so light applications of a good quality compound fertiliser post sowing and again through the year will help get your shady lawn off to a good start and keep it in good heart.